itsarvindhere/binary-search/022. Single Element in a Sorted Array/Notes.md

 		If the indices of duplicate elements are in order -> "odd , even", that means the single element is on the left If the indices of duplicate elements are in order -> "even, odd" then single element is on the right side

+# BINARY SEARCH APPROACH (LESS LINES OF CODE) - O(LogN)

+To move to left of mid we have two conditions -

+	1. Mid index is even, and duplicate is on its left
+	2. Mid index is odd, and duplicate is on its right

+So we can combine both these conditions in one if statement to reduce the Lines of Code